 At times we tend to think of John the Baptist as a wild man, one who would have been either an offense or a laughingstock to those he was trying to reach, but in reality quite the opposite was true.
-He was greatly respected and believed; some even wondered if he should have been worshiped as “that prophet” (i.e., the Messiah), or revered as Elijah (John 1:21).
-His “preaching the baptism of repentance for the remission of sins” (Luke 3:3) was so effective that not only the common people (Luke 3:10), but also the publicans (v.
+He was greatly respected and believed; some even wondered if he should have been worshiped as “that prophet” (i.e., the Messiah) or revered as Elijah (John 1:21).
+His “preaching the baptism of repentance for the remission of sins” (Luke 3:3) was so effective that not only the common people (v.
+10) but also the publicans (v.
 12), soldiers (v.
 14), priests, and Levites (John 1:19), as well as the Pharisees and the Sadducees (Matthew 3:7), came to hear his teaching.
 Many repented and were baptized.

 Far from lacking credibility, John’s style was what was expected of a prophet.
-Indeed his ministry and message were in fulfillment of those of Elijah (Malachi 4:5) who himself “was an hairy man, and girt with a girdle of leather about his loins" (II Kings 1:8).
-Even false prophets mimicked this style (Zechariah 13:4) to gain credibility.
+Indeed, his ministry and message were in fulfillment of those of Elijah (Malachi 4:5), who himself “was an hairy man, and girt with a girdle of leather about his loins” (2 Kings 1:8).
+Even false prophets mimicked this style to gain credibility (Zechariah 13:4).